ignaciocalace/Test-FrontEnd-Algoritmos/README.md

 ### Usage

 ##
-- Execute "npm i" in console to install dependencies
+- Execute "npm i" in console to install dependencies.
 - Execute "node app.js" to interact with the app.